 Units 1 and 2 are school assessed.
-Students will receive an S or N in conjunction with a graded mark for School-Assessed Coursework (SAC) to provide feedback on their level of performance.
+Students will receive an S or N in conjunction with a graded mark for School-Assessed Coursework (SAC) and School assessed Tasks (SATs) to provide feedback on their level of performance.
 Graded assessment is not included on the official statement of S/N results provided by the Victorian Curriculum and Assessment Authority.